novatron-fusion/hsds/docs/docker_install_posix.md

 1. Install Python 3 (e.g. with Miniconda <https://docs.conda.io/en/latest/miniconda.html>)
 2. Create a directory for storage files and set the ROOT_DIR environment variable to point to it
 3. Create a subdirectory under ROOT_DIR that will be the default location when "bucket" is not defined.
-4. Set the environment variable BUCKET_NAME to the name of the subdirectory
+4. Update the ROOT_DIR and BUCKET_DIR envrioment variables in setup-env-variable.bat and setup-env-variable.sh
 5. Install Docker and docker compose if necessary.
 See [Docker Setup](setup_docker.md)
 6. Get project source code: `$ git clone https://github.com/HDFGroup/hsds`
 7. Go to admin/config directory: `$ cd hsds/admin/config`